 It has been my honour to serve families of Ward H since 2013.
 I am proud of the work we have done together for the success of all kids.
 While much has been accomplished, there is much work to be done.

-I will continue to be a strong advocate on the school board for our community.
+I will continue to advocate for adequate, predictable, sustainable funding for students and I will continue to be a strong advocate on the school board for our community.